Coronavirus infection in pets remains extremely rare and has generally been the result of exposure to people who have COVID-19.

 If your pet is displaying signs of respiratory illness, be aware that at this time, routine SARS-CoV-2 testing of pets is not recommended.
 In uncommon situations, further evaluation may be warranted if specific criteria are met and other more common causes of illness have been ruled out.
 This decision should be a joint collaboration between the pet’s veterinarian, animal health officials, and public health officials.
 If you have concerns regarding your pet’s health, please contact your veterinarian.

 Lastly, it is important to share that pets do not seem to play a significant role in the spread of COVID-19.
-According to the American Veterinary Medical Association (AVMA), “Currently we have no information that suggests that pets might be a source of infection for people with the coronavirus that causes COVID-19.”
+According to the American Veterinary Medical Association (AVMA), “There is no evidence to suggest that animals, including pets, that may be incidentally infected by humans are playing a role in the spread of COVID-19.”
 Furthermore, the CDC says, “Although we know certain bacteria and fungi can be carried on fur and hair, there is no evidence that viruses, including the virus that causes COVID-19, can spread to people from the skin, fur, or hair of pets.”

 For more information on human COVID-19 infection, please visit https://www.cdc.gov/coronavirus/2019-ncov/index.html or review information provided by your state or local health department.